About this listing

 - Games, puzzles, “touch-me” shelf” for kids, and sports equipment available

-- Pond: please watch young children, swim or skate at your own risk.
+- Pond: please watch young children -- swim at your own risk.
 Parents of small children should also be aware of the small fish-pond by the barn.

 - Star constellations on the ceilings of two of the rooms -- invisible during the day, subtle at night.
 Ask for black light to intensify.